Softnet-Free/softnet-ms/docs/multi/sections/setup-devs.md

 ![]({{ site.baseurl }}{% link assets/images/image_mdp.3_8.png %})

 So far we set up only one device.
-To set up the next device, we create a new service entity.
+To set up the next one, we create a new service entity.
 Clicking the "new service" button displays a textbox for entering the hostname for a new service:

 ![]({{ site.baseurl }}{% link assets/images/image_mdp.3_9.png %})